nicolastilly/Circle-Square-Triangle/README.md

 - Addition or removal of empty spaces in the grid
 - Downloading of the final composition
 - Drag and drop the settings window
+- Choose all 4 shapes or just one

 ![video](/shapes.gif)